 I’m going to a major event on a strike day - will you be running trains?

 We’re aware that there are a number of events spread across the days affected by industrial action.
-However, unfortunately, we’re not able to make exceptions for these, as we won’t be able to run trains on Network Rail infrastructure.
+However, unfortunately, we’re not able to make exceptions for these.
 We’ll provide as much capacity as we possibly can on those services that are running.

 Will other train companies be running instead?

-Along with Network Rail, people working for 13 train operators will take part in the industrial action:
+People working for 16 train operators will take part in the industrial action:

 - Avanti West Coast